AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-groups/work-with-group-objects/create-and-modify-a-groups-projects.md

 keywords: group,projects
 navigation-topic: work-with-a-groups-objects
 title: Create and modify a group’s projects
-description: When you are viewing a group that you manage in the Groups area, you can view and work with its projects in the following ways:
+description: When you are viewing a group that you manage in the Groups area, you can view and work with its projects in the following ways - EDIT ME.
 ---

 # Create and modify a group’s projects